 Beans-n-Cream ... a history of it's own...

-Interior of Beans-n-Cream with the beautiful, original architecture from when building was built for use as the bank.
+Interior of Beans-n-Cream with the beautiful, original architecture when the building was built for use as the bank.

 Where it all Began